hjellinek/ctk-core/docs/TestArchAndConventions.md

     setupTransport() throws Exception {client = new ReadsProtocolClient();}

 ```

+The methods such as `searchRead(...) can generally take an optional WireTracker object; if it included, then when the method returns the provided WireTracker will be filled out with the actual "on the wire" JSON and the RespCode, for detailed evaluation.

+**TODO** add the entire HttpResponse to the WireTracker forfuture assertions about returned header data, cookies, etc.

 Each test class also hooks into the logging framework, with a class static: